The Beginning of Nutrition Genome

 What is Nutrigenomics?

 I created Nutrition Genome and the Genetrition™ software to quickly, efficiently and affordably analyze a huge amount of genetic data and provide more precise and accurate dietary answers for cellular and biochemical dysfunction by discovering the “chinks” in your armor, and how to strengthen them.
-It does this by utilizing the research on nutrigenomics and epigenomics.
 Nutrition has an “epigenetic” effect on our DNA.
 In other words, nutrition is one of the major ways we can change the destiny of our genetic health history and reverse disease statistics.

 The reason that one diet cannot suit all of us and that population studies are continually contradictory with dietary advice is because we are all different.
 Our genetic ancestral dietary history and unique biochemistry help us discover how we are different, and what we can do to potentially overcome disease susceptibilities through the understanding of epigenetics by applying it to our diet, lifestyle, and your environment.

 How the Nutrition Genome Report Can Help You

 Since 2013, the Nutrition Genome Report has evolved into the most comprehensive nutrigenomic analysis on the market, used by individuals, MD’s, NMD’s, DO’s, PA, NP’s and Clinical Nutritionists all over the world.